DarrenJAN/school-notes/3b/cs-486-notes.md

 ```
 Look at A --> B --> 3 ====> [3, infinity]
 Look at A --> C --> 2
-	STOP (dont search 30 or 12), min can force me to get at most a 2
+	STOP (dont search 30 or 12)
+	Here, min can force me to get at most a 2
+	But, one level up, at the max level, MAX can select at least a 3
+	so even if the next numbers under C were -1, or -100, max will still ignore them
 Look at A --> D --> 14 // need to keep searching
 Look at A --> D --> 5 // need to keep searching
 Look at A --> D --> 1 // min can force me to get at most a 1